swarwick/saasbuilder-patterns/PUBLISHING.md

 ## How to Publish a Pattern on [SaaSBuilder](https://main.d64uo5pr4i9km.amplifyapp.com/)

 To submit a new saas builder pattern, or to make changes to existing code, follow the instructions below.
+Note: I can take up to 24 hours for a new pattern to appear after a pull request is accepted.

 ## Repo Names